LibertasIoT/libertas-rpi-img/README.md

 Libertas is designed to reach **billions** of users and cover **trillions** of CPU/MCU chips.

-Our goal is to make everything intelligent, not just intelligent in itself but also intelligently interacting with any other things.

-Our Thing-App is "write once, run everywhere" across all different CPUs/MCUs from inside tiny sensors to the big Cloud.
+Our goal is to make **everything intelligent**, not just intelligent in itself but also intelligently interacting with any other things.
+That's why Thing-App is designed to be "write once, run everywhere" across all different CPUs/MCUs from inside tiny sensors to the big Cloud.
 In other words, Thing-App **interconnects** different things and defines **interaction** among them, while those things could be otherwise seemingly unrelated without Thing-App.

 Libertas Thing-App is right at your fingertips.
 An end-user chooses a Thing-App, throws things into the Thing-App, then starts the Thing-App.
 Libertas will figure out how to interconnect related "things" around the Thing-App, and find the best place (e.g., a little sensor, Hub or Cloud) for Thing-App to run securely and privately.